4d/docs/docs/Concepts/classes.md

 You can create and type instance properties inside the constructor (see example).
 Alternatively, if your instance properties' values do not depend on parameters passed to the constructor, you can define them using the [`property`](#property) keyword.

-#### Shared Class Constructor

-Using the `shared` keyword before the `Class Constructor` keyword creates a **shared class**.
-A shared class can only be used for shared objects, it automatically instantiates shared objects and collections.
-For more information, refer to the [Shared classes and functions] section.
+Inserting the `shared` keyword before the `Class Constructor` keyword creates a **shared class**, used to automatically instantiates shared objects.
+For more information, refer to the [Shared classes](#shared-classes) section.